stfc/PSyclone/doc/user_guide/examples.rst

 ========

-Various examples of the use of PSyclone are provided under the ``examples`` directory in the git repository.
-If you have installed PSyclone using ``pip`` then the examples may be found in ``share/psyclone/examples`` under your Python installation (e.g. ``~/.local`` for a user-local installation).
+Various examples of the use of PSyclone are provided under the ``examples`` directory in the Git repository.
+If you have installed PSyclone using ``pip`` then the examples may be found in ``share/psyclone/examples`` under your Python installation (see :ref:`here <getting-going-env-loc>` for possible locations).

-Running any of these examples requires that PSyclone be installed on the host system, see :ref:`getting-going`.
+Running any of these examples requires that PSyclone be installed on the host system, see Section :ref:`Getting Going <getting-going>`.
 This section is intended to provide an overview of the various examples so that a user can find one that is appropriate to them.
 For details of what each example does and how to run each example please see the ``README.md`` files in the associated directories.

 Alternatively, some of the examples have associated Jupyter notebooks that may be launched with Binder on `MyBinder <https://mybinder.org/>`_.